KaviHShah/Intro-to-Python/materials/01-why-learn-python.md

 **High-Level, General-Purpose Language:**

-Python is a versatile programming language created in the late 1980s by Guido van Rossum, emphasizing code readability and simplicity.
+Python is a versatile programming language created in the late 1980s by Guido van Rossum, emphasising code readability and simplicity.
 It’s widely used for tasks like web development, machine learning, and automation.

 **Named After:** “Monty Python’s Flying Circus” (not the reptile).